Battle of Fayetteville (1862): Union right and rear

 The Union right and rear was protected by six companies from the 34th Ohio Infantry, and it used a howitzer to attack the Confederate flanking force before it had finalized its deployment in the woods.
-Concerned about being surrounded, Siber ordered Colonel John Toland to clear the road to Gauley and drive the enemy away from the woods along the road.
-This task was begun by two companies, led by Captain Henry C. Hatfield, who protected the supply wagons on the road.
+Concerned about being surrounded, Siber ordered Toland to clear the road to Gauley and drive the enemy away from the woods along the road.
+This task was begun by two companies led by Captain Henry C. Hatfield, who protected the supply wagons on the road.
 The other four companies were led by Toland himself, and they attacked the Confederates at the top of a steep hill.
 Fighting in the open while the enemy was protected by the woods, the Union soldiers loaded their weapons while lying on the ground.

 The 51st Virginia Infantry provided much of the defense for the Confederates.
 Fighting continued for about 90 minutes before the Union companies withdrew to the east side of the road and relied more on their howitzers.
 After a total of three hours of fighting, the Confederate force was forced to conserve scarce ammunition.
 Eventually Toland's men drove the Confederates off the hill, but the cost was high.
 Hatfield was mortally wounded.
 Toland was not injured, but had two horses shot from under him.
-Every company from the 350-man force of the 34th Ohio had casualties, and they totaled to roughly one third of Toland's partial regiment.
+Every company from the 350-strong force of the 34th Ohio had casualties, and they totaled to roughly one third of Toland's partial regiment.
 Fighting ended shortly after dusk.

 Reinforcements arrive

 The Confederate frontal attack included at least five charges across open fields against the fortified Union soldiers of the 37th Ohio Infantry.
 All of these charges were repulsed.
 Just after sunset, the 37th Ohio counterattacked with bayonets and drove Williams' Confederate brigade back.
 This is thought to be the only bayonet charge ever carried out in Fayette County.
 Outside of the battlefield, at 3:00 pm Lightburn had ordered his Second Brigade to concentrate at Gauley Bridge—but be ready to retreat if necessary.
 Five companies of the 47th Ohio Infantry Regiment were sent across the river to Cotton Mountain, where they could offer assistance if Siber needed to retreat.

 Lightburn also sent three companies from the 4th Loyal Virginia Infantry, and a small detachment from the 2nd Loyal Virginia Cavalry, to reinforce Siber.
-The detachment of companies from the 4th West Virginia Infantry, led by Captain John L. Vance, arrived just after sunset.
+The detachment of companies from the 4th West Virginia Infantry, led by Captain Vance, arrived just after sunset.
 About the same time, Freeman's Laurel Creek detachment also returned—adding four more companies to Siber's force at Fayetteville.
-The 25-man detachment from the 2nd Loyal Virginia Cavalry, commanded by Major John J. Hoffman, arrived around 8:00 pm.
+The 25-man detachment from the 2nd Loyal Virginia Cavalry, commanded by Major Hoffman, arrived around 8:00 pm.
 An hour later, all fighting ended, and both armies were in the same positions they had been since late afternoon.